yanboy-dev/SimpleSearchNewTab/README.md

 A sleek and minimalist Chrome extension that transforms your new tab page into an elegant search interface.

-> This extension also works normally on Microsoft Edge browser
+> This extension also works well on Microsoft Edge browser

 ## Key Features